tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/国际-港澳台短信/国际-港澳台短信简介/国际+港澳台短信功能介绍_intl_en.md

 An SMS signature is an identifier added before the message text for identification of a company or business.
 You can use the name or abbreviation of your company, trademark, product, or website as the signature.

 ### Body Template
-The SMS body content can be verification code, system notification, member-targeted marketing, etc. An SMS body template allows you to use parameters (variables) to customize the SMS body content, which can be shared by Mainland China SMS and Global SMS.
+The SMS body content can be verification code, system notification, member-targeted marketing, etc. An SMS body template allows you to use parameters (variables) to customize the SMS body content, which can be shared by Chinese Mainland SMS and Global SMS.

 ### SMS Message Delivery
 After both the SMS body template and signature are approved, you can send SMS messages through the SMS console, APIs, or SDKs.